w3f/polkadot-wiki/docs/learn/learn-assets.md

 :::

+## Fungible Assets

+Fungible assets are those that are interchangeable, i.e. one unit is equivalent to any other unit to claim the underlying item. {{ polkadot: Statemint :polkadot }} {{ kusama: Statemine :kusama }}
+represents fungible assets in the Assets pallet.
+This pallet presents a similar interface for those familiar with the ERC20 standard.
+However, the logic is encoded directly in the chain's runtime.
+As such, operations are not gas-metered but benchmarked upon every release, leading to efficient execution and stable transaction fees.

 ### Transferring Asset Balances

 Users have a simple interface, namely the ability to transfer asset balances to other accounts